-Six Flags Great Adventure announced today that its Wild Safari Drive-Thru Adventure will open May 30, 2020, and operate daily beginning May 19, 2023 weather permitting.
+Six Flags Great Adventure announced today that its Wild Safari Drive-Thru Adventure will open for 2021 on March 20, 2021, and operate daily beginning May 19, 2023 weather permitting.
 It’s also open daily for spring break from April 5, to April 16, 2023.

 Six Flags Great Adventure Drive Thru Safari is OPEN Again!!

 About the Six Flags Great Adventure Drive Thru Safari